emern/badGPU/docs/info.md

 ## How to test

-The device can draw up to 3 polygons, A, B, C at a time.
+The device can draw up to 4 polygons, A, B, C, D at a time.
 Since there is no Z-buffer, polygon A can be thought of as "closest" to the viewer, B "second closest", etc. If there is a region where your set polygons overlap, A will be rasterized over B and so on.

 The "GPU" should be connected to the host microcontroller via SPI (tested with up to 4Mhz).
 Note that SPI communication here needs to be with LSB first formatting.
 During each frame there is a certain amount of time which is not used to display any image.
 Here, the GPU will assert the INT pin, telling the host microcontroller that it is able to send new commands via SPI.